- Core principles

-- If a manager believes that there may be potential difficulties in recruiting to a post they should contact their HR Manager for advice and guidance on comparative market rates and options for appropriate action.
+- If a manager believes that there may be potential difficulties in recruiting to a post they should contact Human Resources for advice and guidance on comparative market rates and options for appropriate action.

 - A job description and person specification must be produced or updated for any vacant post that is to be filled.